I am posting this video from Sarah Silverman about Cancer because she mentions those cute hoodies from American Apparel

 What a great idea!

-Here's how you can make your own tetra-pack coin purse
+Here's how you can make your own tetra-pack coin purse...from

 Epirit Cabane, the magazine of crafty and green living ideas!